mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/README.md

 Then, to build with pandoc already install, use `make generate-bare`.
 If you prefer to use a container, add your eventual dependencies in the `Containerfile`, then `make build` to generate the container image and `make generate` to generate the document using the created container image.
 Note that Podman is the default and that you will need to change the first line of the `Makefile` to use Docker or another tool.

 Your document is now ready in the `output` folder!

+### More examples

+The course slides and associated lab subject available [here](https://gitlab.com/mh4ckt3mh4ckt1c4s/wasm-course-and-lab-tsp) have both been written using this framework.
+Feel free to browse them for an overview of what can be achieved with this framework.

 ## Troubleshoot